 - How this plan will work: You’ll be charged for the features you have used.

 - When you should go for it: This pricing model is best for small-sized or startup businesses.
-Go with this plan if you are not sure about the demand for learning is stable or not.
+Go with this plan if you are not sure whether the demand for learning is stable or not.

 - Avg. price range: $2 per learner per course.

-Open source pricing model
+Open-source pricing model

 - How this plan will work: You will have to pay individually for everything.
 Like: for your training setup, its customization, and maintenance.